radical-lab/con/README.md

 <br>i also want to make educational games, or gamified education
 <br>i also want to write a book (https://en.wikipedia.org/wiki/Talk:Search_problem#Undone_deletion)

-programming language implementation should be taught from a `prolog(lisp(X),Y)` pov
+1. learn hindu numerical machine instructions; the most homoiconic metaprogramming ever (syntacticless wizardry)

-1. learn hindu numerical machine instructions first; the most homoiconic metaprogramming ever (syntacticless wizardry)
+2. learn lisp (and emacs); recursion is all you will ever `/have|need/`
-2. learn lisp (and emacs) second; recursion is all you will ever `/have|need/`
+3. learn prolog; very different from conventional programming, and probably the most useful
-3. learn prolog third; very different from conventional programming, and probably the most useful
+	* programming language implementation should be taught from a `prolog(lisp(X),Y)` pov
-4. learn haskell fourth; prolog helps with learning types, and probably the most safest (lazy evaluation makes higher order types possible (or maybe just partial application?), and the type system is an [implicit module system](https://www.reddit.com/r/haskelltil/comments/3sv090/cycling_an_enumeration/cx0msam/))
+4. learn haskell; prolog helps with learning types, and probably the most safest (lazy evaluation makes higher order types possible (or maybe just partial application?), and the type system is an [implicit module system](https://www.reddit.com/r/haskelltil/comments/3sv090/cycling_an_enumeration/cx0msam/))